gwoptics/SpacePyQuest/README.md

 Type

 `conda install -c isobelmarguarethe pystq`.

+If the installation was succesful, start Jupyter in the folder containing the file `SpacePyQuest.ipynb`.

 Below we provide some suggestions for installing the required Python packages for less experienced users.
 Based on previous work with diverse groups of people, for example, such as during summer schools, we recommend the use of [Anacoda](https://www.anaconda.com/), which is cross platform, well documented and provides an easy to install and well managed Python environment.